musikid/pjdfstest/README.md

-# pjdfstest.rs - Rust rewrite
+# pjdfstest - Rust rewrite

 pjdfstest is a test suite that helps exercise POSIX system calls.